jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 ```
 Then select option 4 from the menu.

-### Manual Execution
-Alternatively, you can run assignment 4 as a module as below:
+Alternatively, you can run assignment 4 without run.sh as a module:

 ```bash
 # Ensure you are in the right directory (src)